Emin-Mammadov/pads-classification/README.md

 * preprocessed/file_list.csv — subject and label metadata
 * questionnaire/ — questionnaire data (used where applicable)
 * patients/ - patients metadata (json files)

-All data must already be prepared; the notebook does not perform raw data preprocessing.

 ### Executing the Notebook and Reproducing Results